sleepbysleep/qt_thread_template_ping_pong/README.md

-# QtThreadTemplate in way of Ping-Pong operation
+# QtThreadTemplate in a way of Ping-Pong based streaming
 This is a QThread example in the way of ping-pong interaction.
 There are three steps to do threading.
-1. create a object from Worker, and move into QThread.
+1. create a object from Worker, and move it into QThread.
 2. set up corresponding signals, and slots.
 3. establish ping-pong operation between Dialog, and WorkerThread.

 # Object from Worker and to WorkerThread
-Dialog-based widget contains a object from Worker class, which manages to pass there its handle into WorkerThread.
+Dialog-based widget contains a object from Worker class, which manages to be passed its handle into WorkerThread.

 ![plot](./images/worker_thread.png)

 Then, Worker object is executed on WorkerThread.
-Such a code is described like this;
+The code is described here;

 ```
 Dialog::Dialog(QWidget *parent)